-At LUG, students have the opportunity to study core foundation courses for a globally recognised politics and international degree in a dynamic environment.
+At LUG, students have the opportunity to study core foundation courses for a globally recognised politics and international relations degree in a dynamic environment.
 Students will also be able to pursue further interests through a list of optional modules.

 The study of politics and international relations involves a broad range of subjects.
 It begins with the formalized institutions of authority and decision-making, and extends into the study of firms, economies, industries, theories of economic development, and issues of class, gender, race, and other forms of inequalities that manifest locally and globally.
 The programme pays particular attention to African politics and how its positioned in the global context.